About

 Linear inverse model emulation of chemistry-climate dynamics

 Chemistry–climate models (CCMs) capture complex interactions between dynamics, radiation, and atmospheric chemistry, but their computational cost limits how thoroughly they can be analyzed.
 We build data-driven linear inverse models (LIMs; see pub.
 [7]) that emulate these CCMs and reproduce their key modes of variability at very low cost.
-By comparing LIM simulations to the underlying CCM, we find that predictable chemistry–climate modes, such as ENSO-driven changes in oxidants like OH and ozone, are responsible for a large fraction of year-to-year chemical variability.
 These emulators can skillfully forecast chemical fields months to a year ahead and provide a fast, physically grounded way to test hypotheses about chemistry–climate coupling that would otherwise require thousands of hours of supercomputing time.

 Past Projects